Antonio Luna: Prior to the war

-Seeing the need for a military school, in October 1898, Luna established a military academy at Malolos, known as the Academia Militar, which was the precursor of the present Philippine Military Academy.
+Seeing the need for a military school, in October 1898, Luna established a military academy at Malolos, known as the Academia Militar which would become the basis of the modern-day Philippine Military Academy based in Baguio.
 He appointed Colonel Manuel Bernal Sityar, a mestizo who was formerly a lieutenant serving the Civil Guard, as superintendent.
-He recruited other mestizos and Spaniards who had fought in the Spanish army during the 1896 Revolution for training.
+He recruited other mestizos and Spaniards who had fought in the Spanish Army during the 1896 Revolution for training.
 However, the academy had to be suspended indefinitely by March 1899 due to the outbreak of the Philippine–American War.

 A score of veteran officers became teachers at his military school.
 Luna devised two courses of instruction, planned the reorganization, with a battalion of tiradores and a cavalry squadron, set up an inventory of guns and ammunition, arsenals, using convents and town halls, quartermasters, lookouts and communication systems.
 He built trenches with the help of his chief engineer, General Jose Alejandrino, and had his brother Juan design the school's uniforms (the Filipino rayadillo).
 He also insisted on strict discipline over and above clan armies and regional loyalties, which prevented coordination between various military units.
-Envisioning one united army for the Republic, clan armies, and regional loyalties presented a lack of national consciousness.
+Envisioning one united army for the Republic, clan armies and regional loyalties presented a lack of national consciousness.

 Convinced that the fate of the infant Republic should be a contest for the minds of Filipinos, Luna turned to journalism to strengthen Filipino minds with the ideas of nationhood and the need to fight the Americans.
 He decided to publish a newspaper, La Independencia.
 This four-page daily was filled with articles, short stories, patriotic songs and poems.
 The staff was installed in one of the coaches of the train that ran from Manila to Pangasinan.
 The paper came out in September 1898 and was an instant success.
 A movable feast of information, humor, and good writing, 4,000 copies were printed, which was more than all the other newspapers in circulation put together.

 When the Treaty of Paris, under which Spain was to cede the Philippines to the United States, was made public in December 1898, Luna quickly decided to take military action.
 He proposed a strategy that was designed to trap the Americans in Manila before more of their troops could land by executing surprise attacks (guerrilla warfare) while building up strength in the north.
-If the American forces penetrated his lines, Luna determined that he would wage a series of delaying battles and prepare a fortress in northern Luzon, particularly the Cordillera.
-This, however, was turned down by the High Command, who still believed that the Americans would grant full independence.
+If the American forces penetrated his lines, Luna determined that he would wage a series of delaying battles and prepare a fortress in northern Luzon, the Cordillera.
+This, however, was turned down by high command, which still believed that the Americans would grant full independence.